RomanLut/hx-esp32-cam-fpv/README.md

 Lesons learned:

   - a wifi card with a good sensitivity and proper drivers with monitor mode and packet injection support is a key factor for successfull open source digital FPV system.
-So far only rtl8812au matches this creiteria and is recommended choise.
+So far only rtl8812au matches these criterias and is recommended choice.

   - you should aim for the best reception sensitivity possible on ground; GS should not be cheap.
 Air unit should be cheap - it can crash or fly away; GS is not.